Juaneag/COMP90024-Assignment2-Team39/README.md

     ```bash
     cd twitter
     ```
-  - make sure data is in correct path
+  - make sure data is in correct path, or the path variable is changed accordingly
+  - change IP address of master node of couchDB (recoreded above) in upload.py as [directed](./twitter/README.md#how-to-run)
   - in terminal run:
     ```bash
     python3 preprocess.py
     ```
-  - then in terminal run:
+    and
     ```bash
     python3 upload.py
     ```
-  - ***Note:*** the whole process might take a while, depend on the size of twitter data.
+  ***Note:*** the whole process might take a while, depend on the size of twitter data.
+Few times of the given huge twitter data size will work on this code (i.e. few hunduard GiB json/ 100 GiB zip file).
 - Import SUDO data (stable json file) to couchDB cluster, detailed instruction is [here](./SUDO/README.md#how-to-run)
   - go to correct floder:
     ```bash
     cd SUDO
     ```
+  - change IP address of master node of couchDB (recoreded above) in upload.py files as [directed](./SUDO/README.md#how-to-run)

-  - make sure change the python script correspondingly as [instructed](./SUDO/README.md#how-to-run)
+    And make sure change the python script correspondingly as [instructed](./SUDO/README.md#how-to-run)
   - in terminal run:
     ```bash
     python3 upload.py